zanbaldwin/eventing/namespaces.md

 - Firstly, the router might need to be rewritten AGAIN; module controllers should not be publicly accessible.
-- A module is meant to be THIRD-PARTY functionality that is not part of your main application.
+- A module is meant to be THIRD-PARTY generic add-on functionality that is not specific to your main application.
 Your main application should access modules to extend, not replace.
-- A module should have access to input, but not output of the application.
-They should therefore only have access to the Router and Input libraries (need some thought on whether they should be allowed other libraries such as HTTP, Prowl, etc.)
+- A module should have access to the input, but not output of the application.
+  They should therefore only have access to the Router and Input libraries by default (need some thought on whether they should be allowed other libraries such as HTTP, Prowl, etc.)